 Hvalfjordur Fjord, meaning “whale fjord” in Icelandic, is 19 miles (30 kilometers) long.
 Its peaceful landscapes, natural beauty, and accessibility attract visitors year-round.

-A tunnel under Hvalfjordur Fjord was constructed in 1998 to shorten the distance between Reykjavik and Akureyri.
-Getting to Hvalfjordur Fjord requires a detour off the Ring Road, but it’s well worth it.
+A tunnel under Hvalfjordur Fjord was constructed between 1996 and 1998 to shorten the distance between Reykjavik and Akureyri.
+Driving around Hvalfjordur Fjord now requires a detour off the Ring Road, but it’s well worth it.

 Borgarfjordur Fjord